Blank-c1/nova/README.md

 # nova
-contact Nova1_ on discord for help this tool is made for educational puprs only
+contact novagrabber on discord for help this tool is made for educational puprs only

 make sure to extract the files to your desktop or the options will not work